bcstp/hugosite/content/post/2023-apr-brandon-waltens.md

 <p>Brandon Waltens, Texas Scorecard</p>
 </div>

+*(Now, after you're done with the above, you may continue reading!)*

 ## Texas Scorecard.
 You need to be reading this great source of Texas info

 Our guest speaker will be **Brandon Waltens**, Managing Editor for **[Texas Scorecard](https://texasscorecard.com/)** which is ***one of THE best sources for <span class="hilite">honest news reporting, investigations and commentary for what’s happening in TEXAS</span> politics and culture.***